 Once you’ve found your photographer and arranged a time, make sure to come prepared on the actual day of the photoshoot.
 This means everything from choosing the right outfits, to practicing your poses and getting your hair and makeup done - preferably by a professional.
 Remember to sync with your photographer and prepare a shot list beforehand.
 This will help everything run as smoothly as possible on the day.

 While it’s best to be associated with a particular modeling type, when it comes to style and shooting angles, try to present your full range of abilities.
 Whether you're more Karlie Kloss or Ashley Graham, don't forget to show it off.
 Potential employers, scouts, talent agents and modeling agencies want to see versatility and flexibility in models.
 This is especially true if you’re just starting out and don’t yet have a strong signature style.

 Demonstrate to prospective employers that you are capable of working in different types of productions by including a mix of images in your online modeling portfolio.
 This means photos that vary in style and artistic vision, as well as shots that show off different angles and takes on your features.

 04. Choose the ultimate template

 Now that you’ve done your photoshoot, it’s time to pick the website template that best suits your needs, style and personality.
-When considering your options, go for a portfolio template that will help you shine and give you the website layout you need to share your complete body of work.
+When considering your options, go for a portfolio template over a personal web page, that will help you shine and give you the website layout you need to share your complete body of work.